FameThemes/WP-Charts/readme.txt

 == Installation ==

 ### Easy ###
-1.Search WP charts via plugins > add new.
+1. Search WP charts via plugins > add new.
-2.find the plugin listed and click activate.
+2. Find the plugin listed and click activate.
 3. Use the Shortcodes and widget for fun and profit

 ### Not So Easy ###